bugfender/rn-bugfender/README.md

 * Make sure you have linked `SystemConfiguration.framework`, `Security.framework`, `MobileCoreServices.framework` and `libc++.tbd` as well.

-* If you are using Swift, add the [Bugfender.swift](https://raw.githubusercontent.com/bugfender/BugfenderSDK-iOS/master/swift-manual/Bugfender.swift) helper file to your project.

 **3B.
 Cocoapods (recommended)**

 1. Ensure your iOS project contains a Podfile, otherwise you need to add it now: